-DM556 defined as a fully digital stepping driver designed based on a DSP with an advanced control algorithm.
+DM556 is defined as a fully digital stepping driver designed based on a DSP with an advanced control algorithm.
 This next generation of digital stepping motor controls offers a unique level of system smoothness.
 Thereby providing optimum torque and nulls mid-range instability.
-It features auto-identification and parameter auto-configuration offers quick setup technology while using with different motors and is easy-to-use.
+It features auto-identification and parameter auto-configuration offers quick setup technology while using with different motors and is easy to use.

 DM556 operates with much smaller noise, lower heating, smoother movement than most of the drivers.
 This unique feature makes it an ideal solution for applications that require low-speed smoothness.
 When compared to the DM432C, DM556 offers broader input voltage and output current ranges.
 This makes it capable of driving much more motors than the DM432C.
 Moreover, it can achieve a much higher speed (above 3000RPM) than that of the DM432C, offering servo-like performances.